-What is the reality about women’s rights in Saudi Arabia, in any case?
-It is true that in many Saudi families, women are controlled by their fathers, brothers, husbands, or whoever else may be their guardian.
-This very famous word “guardianship” is the umbrella for the misuse of power by men.
-In Islamic law (Sharia - which Saudi law is based on), a woman lives under the protection of her guardian.
+It is true that in many Saudi families, women are still controlled by their fathers, brothers, husbands, or whoever may serve as their legal guardian.
+The term guardianship (wilayah) is well known—and often cited—as the system that enables this.
+In Islamic law (Sharia), which forms the basis of Saudi law, a woman is placed under the protection of a guardian.

 0 Comments